tmtsoftware/csw/docs/src/main/messages/keys-parameters.md

 ## Keys and Parameters

-Library offers a flexible and typesafe means to create Parameters to store values like **primitive types, collection types or domain specific types**.
+The library offers a flexible and typesafe means to create Parameters to store values like **primitive types, collection types or domain specific types**.

 A **Parameter** is a Key and Value where the Value must be from a set of defined primitive types including binary data.
 The Value of a `Parameter` is always considered to be an Array of the type (i.e. if a single value is stored it is at array location 0).